annotation/text-fabric/tf/docs/main/cheatsheet.md

 # Volume support

-TF datasets per volume of a work.
+TF datasets per volume or collection of a work.
+See also `tf.about.volumes`.

 ```
 from tf.volumes import collect

 collect(volumes, work, ...)
 ```
-:   Collects several volumes into a new work
+:   Collects several volumes into a new collection
 :   `tf.volumes.collect`

 ```